AnoukSmet/Casa-Pedra-Nobre/bugs.md

 ### Confirmation email not being sent when comment and eta not filled in (Stripe needed info)
 Solve: when not filled in, replace value with N/A

+### Confirmation email not being sent when CPN makes reservation
+Manually call email function when reservation has no stripe_pid